 If you have recently had a change in marital status, a baby, or a change of home address, you may have the opportunity to enroll or change coverage outside of the annual Open Enrollment period.
 The information below is for the most common activities following a qualifying life event.
-More information is available online; go to https://etf.wi.gov and search "Life Event."
+More information is available online by searching "Life Event" on ETF's website.

 Some events may cause your Dependents to no longer be eligible for coverage under your Health Plan.
 If you are aware that one of the following events will happen soon, contact your Human Resources department if you are an active Employee, or ETF if you are an Annuitant or Continuant.
 If your Health Plan finds that one of your Dependents is no longer eligible, the Health Plan will also notify ETF.
-If your non-eligible Dependent received benefits during a time they should not have been on your policy, their claims will be adjusted, and you or they may be responsible for costs.
+If your non-eligible Dependent received Benefits during a time they should not have been on your policy, their claims will be adjusted, and you or they may be responsible for costs.